Codecademy/docs/content/cybersecurity/concepts/nmap/terms/nmap-scripting-engine/nmap-scripting-engine.md

 The following options are related to NSE:

-- `-sC`: enables the most common scripts.
+- `-sC`: Enables the most common scripts.
-- `--script`: chooses scripts by category, directory, or individual script filename.
+- `--script`: Chooses scripts by category, directory, or individual script filename.
-- `--script-args` and `script-args-file`: provide arguments to scripts that use/require them.
+- `--script-args` and `script-args-file`: Provides arguments to scripts that use/require them.
-- `--script-help`: shows a description of what each selected script does.
+- `--script-help`: Shows a description of what each selected script does.

 Scripts are generally run with a port scan because the state of each port may determine if a script runs or not.
 It is possible to run scripts without a port scan, using only host discovery, with the `-sn` option.
 In this case, only host scripts will run.
 To run without a port scan or host discovery, use `-Pn -sn`.
 Every host will be assumed up and only host scripts will run.